5 Tips for Getting Cheap Flights to Europe This Summer

-To help you find the best price on a prime ticket to Europe this summer, we spoke with airfare experts at the farecasting app Hopper, and CheapAir.com for full-proof tips and tricks.
+To help you find the best price on a prime ticket to Europe this summer, we've compiled our best tips along with those from airfare experts at Hopper and CheapAir.com.
+If you have your heart set on visiting Europe this summer, here's what you need to know.

 Pick a cheaper time to travel.